Embodied Conversation: What is it and Why is it Important?

 For the Western evidence-based mindset, there exist innumerable clinical studies proving mindfulness to correlate with positively affecting numerous psychological and health variables including (but far from limited to): stress, anxiety, depression, disordered eating, substance abuse, as well as aiding in life satisfaction and fulfillment.

-Mindful Conversation calls for us to take our mindfulness practice off the cushion and into our everyday conversations be they mundane, intimate, confrontational, or profound.
+Embodied Conversation calls for us to take our mindfulness practice off the cushion and into our everyday conversations be they mundane, intimate, confrontational, or profound.
 It challenges us to be more present in these conversations bringing more awareness to how we show up (or how we don’t show up) for ourselves and others.

 The concept of “showing up” is big but it also calls into question our agency within conversations.
 What does it mean to show up for ourselves in a conversation?
 If we’re being talked at, lectured, not being seen what are we to do?
 Do we walk away?
 Interrupt and talk louder?
 Or do we passively take it?